Coronavirus: Uddhav Thackeray asks Modi to resume Mumbai local trains for essential workers

 Modi held his fifth meeting with chief ministers of all states on the coronavirus situation in India on Monday, with focus on a strategy for a phased exit from the nationwide lockdown.
 At the meeting, the chief ministers of Tamil Nadu, Telangana and Chhattisgarh opposed the resumption of railway services.
 The chief ministers of Bihar, Haryana and Uttar Pradesh suggested that the lockdown should be extended.

-The number of coronavirus cases in India rose to 70,756 and the toll climbed to 2,293, according to the Union health ministry’s Tuesday morning updated.
+The number of coronavirus cases in India rose to 70,756 and the toll climbed to 2,293, according to the Union health ministry’s Tuesday morning update.
 Maharashtra is the worst hit state with over 23,000 cases and 868 deaths.